oneops/oneops.github.io/developer/content-development/deprecate-a-pack.md

 title: How to Deprecate a Pack
 ---

-There are two flags available that allow you to deprecate a specific pack version:
+There are two flags available that you use in `pack.rb` to deprecate a specific pack version:

 {% highlight ruby %}
 ignore true|false